 Stiga are one of the most well known table tennis brands in the world.

 They started producing table tennis equipment in Sweden in 1944 and they're still going strong today.

-I recently caught up with Mats Bandstigen, President and CEO of Stiga Sports AB, who own the Stiga brand and managed to ask him a few questions about Stiga and their table tennis equipment.
+In 2011 I caught up with Mats Bandstigen, President and CEO of Stiga Sports AB, who own the Stiga brand and managed to ask him a few questions about Stiga and their table tennis equipment.

 Thanks for sharing your time with me here at All About Table Tennis.com

 Q. Can you tell us a little bit about Stiga and give us an insight into the scale of operation of the company?

 A. Stiga Table Tennis was founded in 1944 in Sweden and now sells table tennis products to 130 countries around the world and our target is to be the world's leading table tennis brand.

 I'm the President and CEO of Stiga Sports AB, and my father was the President before me, so I've been involved with table tennis all my life.